henriqueassis2003/HenriquePolinomios/README.md

 Example:

-To plot the graphic on the screen showing the legends and with the title "Example-graphic", You can use the following command:
+To plot the graphic on the screen showing the legends and with the title "Example-graphic".
+You can use the following command:

 ```python